kornicameister/LakeSISE/README.md

 *** [1] path to ui.properties

 To launch the program
 You need to include -Djava.library.path=dll/ (or the path which points to CLISPJNI.dll na libCLISPJNI.jnilib) to Your launcher cfg

+Repository is available at http://github.com/kornicameister/LakeSISE